michaeljones/on-commit-messages/README.md

 ### Visual Studio Code

 VSCode has a git integration and includes a box for composing commit messages in the top left of the git tooling.

 The box appears as a single line but will expand to accommodate new lines in the message to allow for a multiline commit message.
 It warns when the first line exceeds 50 characters and when other lines exceed 72 characters.

 Unfortunately by default the box is too small.
 It is part of the left hand side bar and so normally does not have room for a 72 character wide message.
 It wraps lines within the set width of the box but does not introduce line breaks for you.
-This can lead to visually confusing results where, on the third line of a message in a box that fits 30 characters a line, you start to get warnings that your line is over 72 characters.
+This can lead to visually confusing results where, on the third line of a message in a box that fits around 30 characters a line, you start to get warnings that your line is over 72 characters.

 You can improve the experience a little by increasing the width of the side bar when creating commit messages so that there is room for 72 characters.